bluewitch/AvadoWerks/Legion.md

 # Base Station (the Vault)
-Our dedicated router, to channel by default VPN all traffic
+Our dedicated firewall router, to channel by default VPN all traffic

 ## A physical firewall for the Avado (and other units)
 - THE VAULT: Secure your network with a compact, fanless & silent firewall.